 |School Highlight: The linguistics department at OSU is home to several research projects and institutes, such as the Buckeye Speech Corpus, the Computational Cognitive Modeling Lab, and the Nationwide Speech Project.|

-In 2015, U.S. News and World Report ranked Ohio State University (OSU) #54 on its list of best national universities in the United States.
+In 2017, U.S. News and World Report ranked Ohio State University in Columbus #54 on its list of best national universities in the United States.
 The Arts and Sciences school at OSU offers a bachelor's degree in linguistics.
-A graduate program is also available that offers different areas or concentrations of study, such as historical linguistics, phonetics, descriptive linguistics, pragmatics, phonology, computational linguistics, psycholinguistics, semantics, syntax and sociolinguistics.
+A graduate program is also available that offers different areas or concentrations of study, such as historical linguistics, phonetics, descriptive linguistics, pragmatics, phonology, computational linguistics, psycholinguistics, semantics, syntax, and sociolinguistics.

 |School Highlight: Undergraduate linguistics students at the University of Minnesota have the opportunity to receive up to $1,700 in research grants to pursue a research project through the department's Undergraduate Research Opportunities Program.|

-The Princeton Review reported that the University of Minnesota-Twin Cities campus was one of the best among Midwestern colleges.
-A bachelor's degree is available in linguistics at this school.
-The coursework includes classes on semantics, phonological theory, conversation analysis, syntactic theory and languages of the world.
+The Princeton Review reported that the University of Minnesota-Twin Cities campus was one of the best among Midwestern colleges for 2017.
+A bachelor's degree is available in linguistics at this Minneapolis school.
+The coursework includes classes on semantics, phonological theory, conversation analysis, syntactic theory, and languages of the world.
 At the end of the program, students complete a written thesis and research paper on a chosen subject.

 Find schools that offer these popular programs

 Top Linguistics Programs

 The following top-notch universities also offer strong linguistics programs: